claeusdev/duncandavidson.com/src/talks/wirtschaftstag2018.md

 The faster the startup lifecycle moves, the faster ideas and business models are proven valid for the current market, or put on the shelf, possibly for another time.
 The benefits don’t just accrue to the companies and their investors, however.
 Founders and developers learn their lessons from each startup more quickly and take those lessons with them into the next cycle.

 It’s these rapid learning cycles that teach each generation of founders and developers their craft.
-The reason Silicon Valley is what it is today is because the people there have had more cycles to develop the craft than anywhere else.
+A big reason Silicon Valley is what it is today is because the people there have had more cycles to develop the craft than anywhere else.
+Yes, there are the universities and the area’s technology roots dating back to the 1950s.
+But the number of iterations is unmatched.

 How much do culture and regulation play a role?

-I used to think that these were the most important parts of the equation.
+I used to think that culture and regulation were the most important parts of the startup equation.
 However, watching China’s startup scene evolve in a much different culture and regulatory environment indicates otherwise.
 The current activity around startups in China is off-the-charts regarding both the size of their funding rounds and how fast the entrepreneurs there are learning.

-The event that finished breaking through my Western bias and mindset which discounted China’s software startup ecosystem as a land of copycats is the recent and almost complete transformation of their consumer payment system by cashless tools like Alipay and WeChat.
+The event that finished breaking through my Western bias and mindset — one which discounted China’s software startup ecosystem as a land of copycats — is the recent and almost complete transformation of their consumer payment system by cashless tools like Alipay and WeChat.
 Not only have these tools become the dominant payment system in cities like Shanghai, but they’ve even taken over in places like fruit stands by the side of the road in the middle of the countryside where you pay by scanning a QR code.
 With a phone.

 You can even pay street musicians with these apps.
 Forget the guitar case with a sprinkling of change in it.
 Instead, friends of the musician hold up QR codes after every few songs.